JesseFarebro/distributional-sr/README.md

 # Distributional Successor Measure

-This repository contains the reference implementation of the Distributional Successor Measure presented in:
+This repository contains the reference implementation of the Distributional Successor Measure, presented as a spotlight at ICML 2024.

 **[A Distributional Analogue to the Successor Representation](https://arxiv.org/abs/2402.08530)**